wayyne/pdb_doctor/README.md

 ### 2. Choose an Installation Route

-PDB Doctor can be installed in **two different ways** depending on how you want to manage your environment.
+PDB Doctor can be set up in **two main ways**, depending on how you want to use it:

 #### **Option A: Recommended — Dedicated venv Environment**

-This will create an isolated environment with all dependencies, including torch, PDBFixer, and ESM.

 ```
 cd env